 Reading lists are an important learning tool and shape how students view and interact with the knowledge, perspectives, histories and cultures in their academic discipline.
 Research has shown that resources included in UK university reading lists are often predominately authored by white, male and Eurocentric authors (Schucan Bird, K. and Pitman, L, 2020, Wilson, K, 2020).

-Questioning your module reading lists is an important part of decolonising the curriculum.
-By actively seeking out inclusive resources, or by bringing different perspectives into your curriculum all students are able to explore different cultural histories and narratives as part of their learning.
+The process of questioning your module reading lists is an important part of decolonising the curriculum.
+By actively seeking out inclusive resources, or by ensuring a plurality of narratives in your curriculum, all students are able to explore different cultural histories as part of their learning.
 This work is not about removing all of the white, male authors from your reading lists.
 It's an opportunity to question where we assign epistemic authority and ensure diverse voices are heard.

 The University of Exeter Academic Development team have produced a helpful guide to decolonising the curriculum, with links to helpful resources and checklists.

-Content is this guide has been adapted from AEM Toolbox, University of the Arts London, under a Creative Commons Licence: CC BY-NC 4.0 Attribution.
+Content in this guide has been adapted from AEM Toolbox, University of the Arts London, under a Creative Commons Licence: CC BY-NC 4.0 Attribution.